GauriP/machine-learning/projects/capstone/project_report_template.md

 |freq     |   15595    |       9779   |        3969  |                  8810 |        2824  |

 As we can see in summary of the data below, most of the data we are dealing with is categorical data.
 The size of the data frame is 26729.
 Here is a sample of the head of the data-frame.
 I used Pandas to download the training and testing data from CSV file and create a pandas data frame using this data.
+Sample of the data frame is given below:

 | AnimalID | Name | DateTime | OutcomeType | OutcomeSubtype | AnimalType | SexuponOutcome | AgeuponOutcome | Breed | Color |